Email interview on design (117.6KB)

 The Lively Science: Remodeling Human Social Research, new sample chapter (184.4KB)

-The book is finally going to the publisher.
+The book was finally published end of May 2013.
 A sample chapter and table of contents.

 Journal of Artificial Societies and Social Simulation